Research

 Working Papers

-Agree to Disagree: Measuring Hidden Dissents in FOMC Meetings
+Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings

 Available on SSRN, August 2023, Update: November 2024